 - Bone injuries, including pelvic injuries

-- Inflammatory bowel disease
+- Inflammatory bowel disease (IBD)

 - A foreign body lodged in the digestive tract

-Aside from dehydration, a poor diet is one of the most common factors that can trigger constipation.
+A poor diet is one of the most common factors that can trigger constipation.
 While cats tend to thrive on a diet that’s high in protein, many cats still need a healthy serving of fiber.
 A lack of fiber in the diet can lead to constipation.

 If your cat eats mainly dry pet food and isn’t drinking enough water, they can easily become constipated.
 Over time, this type of diet can lead to other health problems.

-A constipated cat will commonly defecate outside of the litter box.
+A constipated elderly cat will commonly defecate outside of the litter box.
 Some cat owners believe that this behavior is due to the cat’s thought process, linking the sudden onset of pain when using the litter box.

-Other people believe that cats will defecate outside of the box when they’re constipated because they simply become exhausted from the continuous, repeated effort and become less enthusiastic about making the trip over to the litter box.
+Other experts believe that cats will defecate outside of the box when they’re constipated because they become exhausted from the continuous, repeated effort and become less enthusiastic about making the trip over to the litter box.

-In order to help keep your bed clean, we recommend keeping several litter boxes around the home.
-If possible, try using several different sizes of litter boxes with different types of cat litter.
+Try using several different sizes of litter boxes with different types of cat litter.
 Each of the boxes must be kept clean and should be placed in an area that provides your cat with a little privacy.

+Canned pumpkin is our top choice since it’s a natural source of fiber, but not all cats enjoy it.
+Over-the-counter fiber supplements are effective.
 Hairball remedies that contain lubricants that work by lubricating the pipes will help the hairballs to pass easily.